Oral thrush is an infection in your mouth usually caused by a fungus (yeast) called Candida albicans. It is usually harmless.

-- Most people carry candida in their mouths without causing any problems.
-However, if grows out of control, it can cause a mouth infection called thrush.
+- Most people carry candida in their mouths without any problem.
+However, if it grows out of control it can cause a mouth infection called thrush.

 - Anyone can develop thrush, but it is more common in babies, older people with dentures and people with weakened immune systems.

-- Common symptoms include a white or cream-coloured patch in your mouth, painful or sore mouth or throat, redness in your mouth or throat and difficulty eating and drinking.
+- Common symptoms include white-coloured patches in your mouth, pain and redness in your mouth or throat causing difficulty eating and drinking.

-- Oral thrush can usually be treated with antifungal medicine that is applied to your mouth.
+- Oral thrush can usually be treated with antifungal medicine.

 What are the causes of oral thrush?